davelil4/backstage/plugins/catalog-backend-module-bitbucket-server/api-report.md

   nextPageStart: number;
 };

-// Warning: (ae-missing-release-tag) "BitbucketServerProject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BitbucketServerProject = {
   key: string;
 };

-// Warning: (ae-missing-release-tag) "BitbucketServerRepository" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BitbucketServerRepository = {
   project: {